Web links, documents and free of charge tools

 GSD<1.5 in other situations then mentioned above may indicate "poor sampling strategy"

 small sample size underestimating the GSD

-sampling on one or a few consecutive days (auto-correlation)
+short sampling campaigns with measurements only on one or a few consecutive

 sloppy handling of non-detectables

 2-decades analytical detection methods (like gravimetric dust and inorganic acid)

 The resistance against high GSDs in IHStat may also be caused by the bad performance

 of the two noncompliance statistics with GSD>3 and sample size <6.